seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_authentication.md

 - Log out:
    1. The user clicks the button `Log out`.
-   1. The user is redirected to Auth0 platform and immediatelly back to the app.
+   1. The user is redirected to Auth0 platform and immediately back to the app.

 As you can see we don't have to think about tokens, storages, cookies, emails, backend APIs and other "low-level" things thanks to the SDK.

 Auth0 uses a combination of memory and cookies instead of `LocalStorage` for managing tokens by default, the log in and sign up process is almost completely orchestrated on their platform (even SDK script is hosted on their CDN) so it should be secure enough.
-The trade-off could be the worse UX because of redirections and inconsistent UI in the app and among emails the user receives.
+The trade-off could be the worse UX because of redirects and inconsistent UI in the app and among emails the user receives.

 ## 1. Auth0 account configuration